 Ductless Heating & Air Conditioner vs. Central Heating & Air Conditioner

-The energy savings in ductless is far greater than traditional, central air conditioning / heating systems.
+The energy savings in ductless is far greater than traditional, central air conditioning/heating systems.
 In ductless systems, there are no ducts and therefore no energy loss in the ductwork.
-The average central forced air system experiences a 20% loss of the system’s energy consumption in ductwork.
+The average central forced-air system experiences a 20% loss of the system’s energy consumption in the ductwork.

 Want a Ductless System Installed In Your Home or Business?